harshpatil2304/Currency-Convertor-/README.md

 # Currency-Convertor-
 This Currency Converter allows a user to convert currency using a GUI application.
-This application was built using the JSwing library with components like JLabel, JTextField, JComboBox etc. Basic UI made for a conceptual base.
+This was built using the JavaSwing library with components like JLabel, JTextField, JComboBox etc. Basic User Interface and was made for a conceptual base.